Vladisla-V/fair-tontine/README.md

 ## What I learned

 You should not dismiss an idea because of a bad first impression, or because it is old (tontines date to the 17th century).
-The useful question is whether the math and incentives still solve a real problem today.
-Retirement systems still do.
+The real question is whether the it can solve a real problem today.

 ## What makes it stand out